Spend more time with friends to live longer

 We are told that people who have many friends and acquaintances tend to be much healthier than those who feel lonely.

-Our social relationships are so strongly linked to longevity that the World Health Organization has just launched a new Commission on Social Relations, noting that its work is a “global health priority”.
+Our social relationships are so strongly linked to longevity that the World Health Organization has just established a new Commission on Social Relations, calling its work a “global health priority.”.

-You may be a little skeptical of these claims, as well as of the mysterious mechanisms that may link our physical well-being to the quality of our relationships.
+You may be a little skeptical about these claims, as well as the mysterious mechanisms that may link our physical well-being to the quality of our relationships.

 But in recent decades, we have begun to better understand the “biopsychosocial” model of health.

-In researching these questions for my book, The Laws of Connection, I discovered that our friendships can affect everything from the strength of our immune system to our risk of dying from heart disease.
+In researching these questions for my book The Laws of Connection, I found that our friendships can affect everything from the strength of our immune systems to our risk of dying from heart disease.

-The conclusions of this study are clear: if we want to live a long and healthy life, the priority should be the relationships with the people around us.
+The conclusions of this study are clear: if we want to live a long and healthy life, our relationships with the people around us should be a priority.

-The first studies of this began to appear in the early 1960s.
+The first studies on this began to appear in the early 1960s.

-Then Lester Breslow of the California Department of Public Health began an ambitious project.
+Then Lester Breslow of the California Department of Health and Human Services embarked on an ambitious project.
 He decided to investigate which habits and behaviors increase life expectancy.

-To do this, he attracted almost 7,000 participants from Alameda County in California.
-Using extensive questionnaires, he built an extremely detailed picture of their lifestyles and then tracked their health over the following years.
+To do this, he recruited nearly 7,000 participants from Alameda County, California.
+Using extensive questionnaires, he built an extremely detailed picture of their lifestyles, and then tracked their health over the following years.

-Over the course of a decade, Breslow's team identified many of the ingredients we now know are necessary for good health: not smoking, drinking alcohol in moderation, getting seven to eight hours of sleep a night, exercising, avoiding junk food, maintaining a moderate weight, not forget about breakfast.
+Over the course of a decade, Breslow's team identified many of the ingredients we now know are essential for good health: not smoking, drinking alcohol in moderation, sleeping seven to eight hours a day, exercising, avoiding unhealthy foods, maintaining a moderate weight, and eating breakfast.

-At the time, these findings were so startling that when a team of researchers presented the results to Breslow, he thought it was some kind of joke.
+At the time, these findings were so startling that when the research team presented the results to Breslow, he thought it was some kind of joke.

-On average, people with the most connections were about half as likely to die as people with a smaller circle of acquaintances.
+On average, people with the most connections were about half as likely to die as people with fewer connections.

 Photo credit: Getty Images

-image captionThe health benefits of friendship have been researched since the 1960s
+image captionThe health benefits of friendship have been studied since the 1960s

-Over time, it became clear that all types of relationships are important, but some of them are more important.
-Having a good relationship with a partner and close friends had the biggest effect, but even casual acquaintances at church or a bowling club also had an effect on life expectancy.
+It became clear that all types of relationships matter, but some are more important than others.
+Good relationships with a partner and close friends had the biggest effect, but even casual acquaintances at church or the bowling alley also had an impact on lifespan.

-It is clear why these bold conclusions were initially met with skepticism by public health workers.
+It's understandable why these bold findings were initially met with skepticism by public health officials.

-Scientists are used to seeing our body as a kind of machine, mostly separated from our mental state and social environment.
+Scientists are accustomed to viewing our body as a kind of machine, largely separate from our mental state and social environment.

 But since then, numerous studies have confirmed that relationships and loneliness have opposite effects on our susceptibility to many diseases.